strohel/Ceygen/README.rst

 Just type ``make`` in that directory to see a list of supported formats and for example ``make html`` to build HTML pages with the documentation.

-On-line documentation is in the works.
+**On-line documentation** is available at http://strohel.github.com/Ceygen-doc/

 .. _reStructuredText: http://sphinx-doc.org/rest.html
 .. _Sphinx: http://sphinx-doc.org/